 Diarrhea, constipation, nausea, vomiting or stomach ache are all common after-effects of stress.
 Also, excessive stress makes the liver produce extra blood sugar or glucose for an energy boost.
 Too much of glucose can lead to Type 2 diabetes.
 Other effects of stress on the digestive system include heartburn and acid reflux.

 Also read: Keep Stress Away With Expressive Writing

 4. The muscular system's response to stress is as follows:

 Muscles tend to contract when one is stressing.
 And overstressing might not give muscles the chance to relax.
-Too tight muscles can lead to headaches, back pain shoulder pains and other body aches.
+Too tight muscles can lead to headaches, back pain shoulder pains, and other body aches.

 5. Stress affects sexuality and the reproductive system too:

 Stress exhausts both your mind and body.
-It makes you lose desire for sex and reduces testosterone levels in men.
+It makes you lose the desire for sex and reduces testosterone levels in men.
 Erectile dysfunction and impotence can be caused by being in stress for too long.
 Stress leads to irregularities in menstrual cycles in women, along with heavier and more painful periods.
 Physical symptoms of menopause become more sever with chronic stress.

 Also read: Top 7 Stress-Busting Foods You Must Have

 Taking stress for a prolonged period of time can weaken our immune system and reduce the body's ability to fight infections and bacteria.
 People become more prone to chronic sickness like cold, flu, etc. It also takes longer to recover when one takes stress for too long.